elastic/support-diagnostics/README.md

 will be displayed, along with the --interval paremeter that specifies how many hours of data will be included.
 * All extraction ranges should be in UTC.
 Make sure to adjust the start date to reflect the appropriate time zone for your system when choosing the range of data to view.
-* The date and interval parameters are not required - if a parameter is not supplied the utility will use defaults to generate one.
+* The date, time and interval parameters are not required - if a parameter is not supplied the utility will use defaults to generate one.
 If no date, time or interval are specified the collection will start 6 hours back from when the utility is run and cover up to the present.
+When setting the start, both parameters are required = you cannot set just a date or a time.
+If you do, the utility will fall back to the default: the last 6 hours of data.
 * The monitoring indices types being collected are as follows: cluster_stats, node_stats, indices_stats, index_stats, shards, job_stats, ccr_stats,
 and ccr_auto_follow_stats.
 * Notice: not all the information contained in the standard diagnostic is going to be available in the monitoring extraction.
 That is because it